filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus evm command [command options] [arguments...]

 COMMANDS:
    deploy                         Deploy an EVM smart contract and return its address invoke                         Invoke an EVM smart contract using the specified CALLDATA stat                           Print eth/filecoin addrs and code cid call                           Simulate an eth contract call contract-address               Generate contract address from smart contract code bytecode                       Write the bytecode of a smart contract to a file help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --help, -h  show help
 ```

 ### lotus evm deploy

 ```
 NAME:
    lotus evm deploy - Deploy an EVM smart contract and return its address